raysedev/findme/README.md

 # Installation

 To install the script you need to open a terminal and type in "git clone https://github.com/raysedev/findme", then you should have a folder named "findme" at the root location.
-After you got the folder get inside and open every file with ".py" extention and change the "YourAPIKeyHere" with your actual Shodan API.
+After you got the folder get inside and open every file with ".py" extention and change the "Your API Key Here" with your actual Shodan API.

+# Help

+To start the script open a terminal and cd into the folder that contains the script and type in "python findme.py".
+To see the commands type in "?".

 # More